DTN (company): The Progressive Farmer

 Since 2007 DTN has owned and operated The Progressive Farmer, a monthly magazine founded in 1886 that focuses on how to operate a successful farm by covering subjects like marketing, management, crop and livestock production, and equipment.
 The magazine has a national circulation of about 500,000 and is based in Birmingham, Alabama.

 Past products

 The original radio receivers and video display terminals used to receive DTN broadcasts are now obsolete, but older equipment remains in service in some areas.
 DTN terminals would display information on a page-by-page basis, and supported the optional attachment of a line printer to create hard copy reports.
 The basic package contained 40 pages of information, including charts, commentary, news, futures quotes, and weather; the subscription price in 1986 was $210/year.

 Operations

 Locations

-DTN is headquartered at offices on Rupp Drive in Burnsville, Minnesota, a city on the south side of the Minneapolis metropolitan area, and also operates from its original location on West Dodge Road in Omaha, Nebraska.
+DTN is headquartered at offices on Lindau Lane in Bloomington, Minnesota.
+DTN also operates from its original location on West Dodge Road in Omaha, Nebraska.
 The company has satellite offices in a number of other US cities: